Buckle in, folks. This has been a long time coming and it’s gonna be a long one.

 Right, except in all the instances where I’m not.

 Yes, I come first with Mr CK, as he does with me.
-But my metamour The Minstrel comes first with my partner The Artist.
+But my metamour comes first with my secondary partner.
 Fondlebeast and Twistergirl prioritise each other over me.
-Evil Genius’s wife, other serious partners and children are way higher in the hierarchy than I am.
+Evil Genius’s wife, other serious partners, and children are way higher in the hierarchy than I am.
 ALL OF THESE ARE GOOD THINGS and it would be absurdity of the highest order to try to pretend these relationships were all equal.

 I don’t feel oppressed or diminished in any way in these relationships.
 I went into them all with eyes open, knowing what the scenario was, and I’m happy with the way things are.
 If that ever changes, I am allowed to open a discussion to see if there is a mutually agreeable way to get everyone’s needs met.
 I am allowed to leave the relationships.
 I am not allowed to trample all over their Primary partner(s) to get what I want.